retyui/react-native-confirmation-code-field/docs/API.md

 ### `showInput?: boolean`

-Shows the user input for 500ms or set `false` to always show mask symbol.
+Shows the user input for 500 MS or set `false` to always show mask symbol.
 Default `true`

 ## Style props